Catalinaisacat/catalinaisacat.github.io/_pages/about.md

 ### Decision Making
 **How do people learn to make decisions from reward history?**

-This is a final project from one of my favorite course “Decision Making” at NYU taught by <strong style="color: #4b6aa1;"><a href="https://as.nyu.edu/faculty/laurence-thomas-maloney.html" style="color: #4b6aa1; text-decoration: none;">Prof. Laurence Maloney</a></strong>.
+This is a final project from one of my favorite courses “Decision Making” at NYU taught by <strong style="color: #4b6aa1;"><a href="https://as.nyu.edu/faculty/laurence-thomas-maloney.html" style="color: #4b6aa1; text-decoration: none;">Prof. Laurence Maloney</a></strong>.

-Humans can learn from the past and adjust their perception of value and probability dynamically.
-For example, some people become more and more addicted to simple gambling games as they play them.
-To investigate this question, Prof. Maloney and I designed a series of experiments to play a lottery game for multiple rounds.
-They could make choices among “purchase,” “skip,” and "exit,” with an immediate outcome (whether winning the lottery or not) given after each trial.
-Our pilot data showed that the choices of participants are biased by a succession of wins or losses.
-We developed process models based on prospect theory, machine learning, and weighted Markov decision process.
+Humans learn from the past and adjust their decision-making accordingly.
+According to Prospect theory, decisions are evaluated by the value function and decision weight function (distorted probability).
+The question is, How does the reward history influence our perception of value and/or perception of probability?
+To investigate this question, we design a series of experiments to play a lottery game for multiple rounds.
+Participants could make choices among “purchase,” “skip,” and "exit,” with an immediate outcome (whether winning the lottery or not) given after each trial.
+To account for the biased human performance, We develop process models based on Prospect theory and a weighted Markov decision process.

 <span class='anchor' id='-educations'></span>